 The Employer shall submit a proposed job description for each new position or revised position to the Joint Job Evaluation Committee for evaluation.
 The Joint Job Evaluation Committee shall meet within two (2) weeks to review the job description and prepare the evaluation.
 The results of the evaluation shall be forwarded to the Union for signature.
 A revised position will be re-evaluated in consultation with the employee and her/his supervisor within six (6) calendar months.
+A new position will be evaluated in consultation with the employee and her/his supervisor within six (6) calendar months.
 A new position will be evaluated in consultation with the employee and her/his supervisor within nine (9) calendar months.
 If an employee's position is evaluated in a pay grade higher than the employee's current pay grade, their salary will be adjusted accordingly to: